openshift/hypershift/docs/content/reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>HostPrefix is the prefix size to allocate to each node from the CIDR.
+<p>hostPrefix is the prefix size to allocate to each node from the CIDR.
-For example, 24 would allocate 2^8=256 adresses to each node.
+For example, 24 would allocate 2^(32-24)=2^8=256 adresses to each node.
 If this field is not used by the plugin, it can be left unset.</p>
 </td>
 </tr>